canonical/netplan/doc/netplan-tutorial.md

 ```
 3: enp6s0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UP group default qlen 1000
-    link/ether 00:16:3e:7b:68:9d brd ff:ff:ff:ff:ff:ff
+    link/ether 00:16:3e:0c:97:8a brd ff:ff:ff:ff:ff:ff
-    inet 10.61.153.47/24 metric 100 brd 10.61.153.255 scope global dynamic enp6s0
+    inet 10.33.59.157/24 metric 100 brd 10.33.59.255 scope global dynamic enp6s0
-       valid_lft 3281sec preferred_lft 3281sec
+       valid_lft 3585sec preferred_lft 3585sec
 ```

 And as you can see, now it only has an IPv4 address.

-In this exercise you explored the `netplan set`, `netplan get` and `netplan apply` commands.
+In this exercise you explored the `netplan set`, `netplan get`, `netplan apply` and `netplan status` commands.
 You also used some of the ethernet configuration options to get a network interface up and running with DHCP.

 # Using static IP addresses